 Main Entrance Hall

-The first thing you will see as you enter the Central Rotunda is one of the original exhibits, the Foucault pendulum.
-High above on the ceiling of the rotunda is an amazing mural by Hugo Ballin.
-There is also a tribute to Griffith J. Griffith the man who donated the land that is now Griffith Park.
+As you enter the Central Rotunda, the first thing you will see is one of the original exhibits, the Foucault pendulum.
+High above the ceiling of the rotunda is an amazing mural by Hugo Ballin.
+There is also a tribute to Griffith J. Griffith, the man who donated the land now Griffith Park.

 Griffith Observatory Lower Levels

 Below the main building are two floors of fascinating exhibits.
-This area of the observatory was completed in 2006 as part of a $93-million project to expand and renovate the Griffith Observatory.
-In this section of the observatory, you will find the Leonard Nimoy Event Horizon, Gunther Depths of Space Exhibits, The Cosmic Connection, and the Edge of Space Exhibits.
+This observatory area was completed in 2006 as part of a $93-million project to expand and renovate the Griffith Observatory.
+In this observatory section, you will find the Leonard Nimoy Event Horizon, Gunther Depths of Space Exhibits, The Cosmic Connection, and The Edge of Space Exhibits.
 A gift shop and The Café at the End of the Universe are also on the lower levels.

 Griffith Observatory in Movies

-Before you leave the Observatory be sure to take a picture of the Hollywood sign which sits just behind the Griffith Observatory.
-The Roof Deck and Terraces Observatory offers a magnificent view of downtown Los Angeles and on a clear day and you can see all the way to Santa Monica and the Pacific Ocean.
+Before you leave the Observatory, be sure to take a picture of the Hollywood sign, which sits just behind the Griffith Observatory.
+The Roof Deck and Terraces Observatory offers a magnificent view of downtown Los Angeles and, on a clear day, you can see all the way to Santa Monica and the Pacific Ocean.

-Nearby attractions include Hollywood which is just down the hill, Griffith Park which surrounds the observatory and the Los Angeles Zoo.
-For a unique perspective of Griffith Park, Sunset Ranch Hollywood offers one and two-hour horseback trail rides into Griffith Park.
+Nearby attractions include Hollywood, just down the hill, Griffith Park, which surrounds the observatory, and the Los Angeles Zoo.
+For a unique perspective of Griffith Park, Sunset Ranch Hollywood offers one, and two-hour horseback trail rides into Griffith Park.

 Getting To Griffith Park Observatory

-Griffith Observatory has a small parking lot that fills up fast on weekends. f you don’t mind walking you can park along the road and hike up to the observatory.
+Griffith Observatory has a small parking lot that fills up fast on weekends.
+You don’t mind walking; you can park along the road and hike up to the observatory.
 There is no admission charge to enter the Observatory building.
 See the Observatory Website for details.
 Griffith Observatory is open six days a week.
 Closed on Monday.
 2800 East Observatory Road Los Angeles, California.